edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 ## Notes

-When you specify the `LOG ERRORS` clause, Cloudberry Database captures errors that occur while reading the external table data.
+When you specify the `LOG ERRORS` clause, Apache Cloudberry captures errors that occur while reading the external table data.

 You can view and manage the captured error log data.
 The functions to manage log data depend on whether the data is persistent (the `PERSISTENTLY` keyword is used with the `LOG ERRORS` clause).